Evolutionary-Intelligence/DistributedEvolutionaryComputation/Pub/Cornell-University.md

 # Cornell University

-* The DNA of Calabi-Yau Hypersurfaces
+* MacFadden, N., Schachner, A. and Sheridan, E., 2024.
+The DNA of Calabi-Yau hypersurfaces. arXiv preprint arXiv:2405.08871.